Erminio Blotta: Artistic work

 Blotta was the literary commentator of the Buenos Aires newspaper La Nación, for which he wrote regularly, between the 1910s and the 1930s.
 His contributions were signed as "Herminio Blotta".

 In his youth Blotta worked on marble and stone, besides clay, but in the mid-1920s he started producing less marble busts and tends to produce more works in clay, then cast in bronze.
 There are records (especially from La Capital newspaper) of more than 200 works of this type.

-Blotta also worked as a Message Therapist in the Ports Direction of Rosario, and collaborated as a plaster artisan in the scale model of the thalweg of the Paraná River.
+Blotta also worked as a draftsman in the Ports Direction of Rosario, and collaborated as a plaster artisan in the scale model of the thalweg of the Paraná River.
 Additionally, he earned a living with funeral art, producing (for example) several hundreds of bronze objects for headstones, often with his colleague Pedro Cresta (1912–1970).

 In his old age the Municipality of Rosario granted him a special pension for his artistic labors.
 Erminio Blotta died surrounded by his family in Rosario, in 1976, at the age of 83.